yuechuanhou/yuechuanhou.github.io/_projects/course_project_3.md

     </div>
 </div>
 <div class="caption">
-    <em>From left to right: The main character, and two enemies of the game.</em>
+    <em>From left to right: The main character, and two types of enemy in the game.</em>
 </div>

 ## Design